FrendsPlatform/FrendsTemplates/Templates/Service Management/ServiceNow/HTTP to ServiceNow - Service Request/long-description.md

 This template assumes that the following prerequisites are in place:

-- The ServiceNow user has the required permissions to create sercice requests and modify their fields.
+- The ServiceNow user has the required permissions to create service requests and modify their fields.
   - The default role required for this in ServiceNow is "itil".

 # Implementation and Usage Notes